kurtsansom/dispatch/docs/ug/compile/gui.rst

 GUI tools
 ------------------

-It make also be nice to have GUI (Graphical User Interface) versions of some tools, especially to work with GIT, e.g.::
+It may also be nice to have GUI (Graphical User Interface) versions of some tools, especially to work with GIT, e.g.::

   SourceTree